Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: Acknowledgment

 The support of this manuscript was provided by AbbVie Inc. and Takeda Pharmaceuticals USA, Inc. AbbVie Inc. and Takeda Pharmaceuticals USA, Inc. participated in the review and approval of the content.
-Tianyu Zhan is an employee of AbbVie Inc. Alan Hartford is employed by Takeda Pharmaceuticals USA, Inc. Jian Kang is an Associate Professor of Department of Biostatistics at University of Michigan.
+Tianyu Zhan is an employee of AbbVie Inc. Alan Hartford is employed by Takeda Pharmaceuticals USA, Inc. Jian Kang is Professor in the Department of Biostatistics at the University of Michigan, Ann Arbor.
+Kang's research was partially supported by NIH R01 GM124061 and R01 MH105561.
 Walter Offen is a former employee of AbbVie and is retired.
+All authors may own AbbVie stock.
+The authors would also like to thank an anonymous Associate Editor and anonymous referees for their many insightful comments and suggestions.
+The R code is available at \url{https://github.com/tian-yu-zhan/DNN_optimization}.